Felix-ai/life_insurance_prediction/README.md

 ## Prediction of deaths that are likely to need fundraising
 The task was carried out in Python.

-After loading the data set, the first task was identifying the features and the targets.
+After loading the data set, simple EDA was carried to familiarize ones self with  the data set.
+Then identification of features and targets followed.
+Categorical variables in the dataset were then encoded and all cases with missing values for Fundraiser variable(the target variable) were dropped.
+These case can be used as test cases.

+The objective was to determine whether an obituary will explicitly request for fund raising (yes/no).
+This translates to a binary classification task.

-A Random Forest Classifier was used to predict deaths that are likely to need fundraising.
+Different classification algotithms could be employed.
+In this case, a Random Forest Classifier was used to predict deaths that are likely to need fundraising.
+The main advantage been that it, is an ensembe algorithmn.